Overview

 Source: ODYSSEE

-While Malta’s dependency on private cars is high (as seen in Figure 8), strides are being made to promote modal shift within Malta’s first National Energy and Climate Plan (2021-2030).
-Such measures include the promotion of remote working, and the provision of free school transport for primary and secondary school children, among others.
-Besides promoting modal shift, the Government is committed towards electrifying its vehicle fleet to improve vehicle efficiency and reduce overall GHGs and non-GHG emissions.
-The promotion of the electrification of transport, is being done through grants for the purchase of private electric vehicles and the deployment of public charging infrastructure.
+While Malta’s dependency on private car use is high, efforts are being made to further encourage modal shift.
+Measures to encourage modal shift include the promotion of remote working, and the provision of free public transport and free school transport for primary and secondary school children, among others.
+Besides promoting modal shift, the Government is committed towards electrifying its vehicle fleet to improve vehicle efficiency and reduce overall emissions.
+Electrification of transport is also being encouraged through grants for the purchase of private electric vehicles and the deployment of public charging infrastructure.

 Table 3: Sample of policies and measures implemented in the transport sector